stonysystems/depfast-ae/README.md

 bash ./batch_op.sh scp
 ```

-### 3. run all experiments in the one-click script
+### 3. run all experiments in the one-click script (~2.5hours)
 We provide one-click runnable script to generate all results.
-It would take up to ~2.5 hours to run all experiments.
 ```bash
 # run commands on the client-1-ip machine
 cd ~/code/depfast